danielan987/advanced_nasa_weather_forecast_app/README.md

 However, other analyses
 with blue and red dashed lines to indicate if it's too high or too low, respectively.

-Many MERRA-2 data products could have been selected.
-However, the 3 products selected for this app includes

-Nevertheless, developers can feel free to update o
+Nevertheless, developers can feel free to update

 ### Developer Guide